fastly/terraform-provider-fastly/docs/resources/service_v1.md

 Optional:

 - **compression_codec** (String) The codec used for compression of your logs.
 Valid values are zstd, snappy, and gzip.
 If the specified codec is "gzip", gzip_level will default to 3.
 To specify a different level, leave compression_codec blank and explicitly set the level using gzip_level.
 Specifying both compression_codec and gzip_level in the same API request will result in an error.
-- **email** (String) The email address associated with the target GCS bucket on your account.
+- **email** (String, Sensitive) The email address associated with the target GCS bucket on your account.
 You may optionally provide this secret via an environment variable, `FASTLY_GCS_EMAIL`
 - **format** (String) Apache-style string or VCL variables to use for log formatting
 - **gzip_level** (Number) Level of Gzip compression, from `0-9`. `0` is no compression. `1` is fastest and least compressed, `9` is slowest and most compressed.
 Default `0`
 - **message_type** (String) How the message should be formatted; one of: `classic`, `loggly`, `logplex` or `blank`.
 Default `classic`.
 [Fastly Documentation](https://developer.fastly.com/reference/api/logging/gcs/)